ropensci-archive/rtimicropem/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-This is a nicer and interactive representation: you can look at what happens if you put your mouse over the time series.
-It is to be used as visualization tool as well, not as a plot method for putting a nice figure in a paper.
+The code below would produce an interactive representation: the y-value is displayed when mouse is over each point.
+It is intended to be used as quick visualization tool as well, not as a plot method for putting a nice figure in a paper.

 ``` r
 library("ggiraph")